Leon Russell, musician known for dynamic performances, dies at 74

 The Russell-written song "If It Wasn't for Bad" off "The Union" received a Grammy nomination.

-(Reporting by Bill Trott; Additional reporting by David Ingram; Editing by James Dalgleish)
+Reporting by Bill Trott in Washington; Additional reporting by David Ingram in New York; Editing by James Dalgleish and Peter Cooney